 Strengths: Easy take-down, decently accurate, top rail available, fixed and folding stocks available, choice of black or green, adjustable gas regulator, piston driven, decent iron sights.

-- SKS with aftermarket stock.
+- SKS with some aftermarket goodies

 - H&K SL8-4